rockthejvm/rockthejvm-site/src/content/articles/the-brilliance-of-materialized-values-in-akka-streams.md

 ## The setup

-If you are curious enough to try this code for yourself, you'll need to start an SBT project.
+If you are curious enough to try this code for yourself, you'll need to start an sbt project.
 I recomment IntelliJ because it's easiest.
 Add the following to your build.sbt file:

 ```scala
 val akkaVersion = "2.6.4"